Bike Shaker 2022

 Don’t have a bike?
 Need more bikes?

-The Shaker Historical Society has 8 adult-size bikes and helmets available to rent this summer!
+The Shaker Historical Society has 8 adult-size bikes and helmets available to rent this summer on a first-come, first-served basis.
 Bikes can be picked up after 11am on Wednesdays, Thursdays, and Fridays.
 Bikes must be returned by 4:30pm Wednesday-Friday.
-There is a $10 nonrefundable fee, which covers the first hour.
-Each additional hour is $10/hour for nonmembers and $7/hour for members.
+There is a $10 nonrefundable fee per bike, which covers the first hour.
+Each additional hour is $10/hour per bike for nonmembers and $7/hour per bike for members.
 You will be required to sign a liability waiver, registration form, and provide your driver’s license or government issued ID for the museum to keep until you return the bikes.
 You will be charged $200 per bike if a bike is not returned.

 Wednesday: 11am-3:30pm Return by: 4:30pm